 - Guaranteed tour price, locked-in the moment you submit your application and deposit.

 - All trip related tips, taxes, and gratuities.

 - All breakfasts and half of your dinners

-- ALUMNI DISCOUNT of $50 for each trip you have taken prior to 2020
+- ALUMNI DISCOUNT of $50 for each trip you have taken prior to this 2021

 - Fine print: Your are responsible for cost of your drinks, and free-time sightseeing and travel, and airport transfers.

 Daily Activity Key

 - Light (2–4 miles of mostly level walking throughout the day)

 - Moderate (2–6 miles walking throughout the day with some hills and stairs)